goto-c/optimization/README.md

 # optimization

+This project is demonstrations of major optimization methods.

 Optimization methods are used in a wide range of engineering fields.
 These methods are mainly classified as follows
 1. **linear optimization methods** where all variables in the objective function and conditional equation are linear